-The big, overarching LOs that you should be able to demonstrate by the end of the semester are located on BB in the "Start Here!" section.
+The big, overarching LOs you should be able to demonstrate by the end of the semester are located on BB in the "Start Here!" section.
 Even more importantly are a detailed list of learning objectives that you should be able to perform for each FlipIt unit.
-You will find these on BB in each of the weekly folders and should use them as a guide on what to study for on the exams.
+You will find these on BB in each of the weekly folders and you should use them as a guide when studying for exams.